TXT vs SRT subtitles

 Choose the format that matches the job

 TXT wins when the goal is reading and analysis.
-SRT wins when the output must stay synchronized with video.
+SRT wins when subtitles must stay synchronized with video.

 Install Transcript Pro